linas-p/outliersTests/README.md

 # outliersTests

-The aim of outliersTests is to provide a the statistical tests for various location-scale family distributions: normal, logistic, cauchy, laplace to test does sample contain outliers and identifying those outliers in sample.
+The purpose of outliersTests is to provide statistical tests for absence of outliers hypothesis for various location-scale families of  distributions and give procedures for outlier identification when the hypothesis is rejected.
+Normal, logistic, Cauchy, Laplace, Gumbel families are included.
+In the case of shape-scale families such as Weibull, lognormal or  loglogistic it is sufficient to take logarithms of observations and apply all procedures for Gumbel, normal or logistic families, respectively.

 Key features: